 Staying Safe from Tax Scams

-We received the following very handy and timely article from the Multi-State Information Sharing and Analysis Center (MS-ISAC) in regards to staying safe during this season of numbers crunching and record keeping.
+We received the following very handy and timely article from the Multi-State Information Sharing and Analysis Center (MS-ISAC) in regards to staying safe during this season of numbers crunching and record keeping for taxes.
 As always, if you have any specific tax questions, be sure to consult a tax prep professional.

 Watch out for these scams